aelzenaar/ncea-notes/unibooks.md

 ### Algebra (320+)
 If you're looking for 328, see also [the section on number theory](#number-theory-255).
  * Joseph Gallian, _Contemporary Abstract Algebra_.
 This is the book the course is based on.
-Jianbei's notes are generally a condensed version of Gallian, but he does prove some things differently.
+The lecture notes are generally a condensed version of Gallian, but he does prove some things differently.
 Lots of computational exercises.
-Some "topic" readings at the back (Galois theory, crystal point groups, etc).
+Some "topic" readings at the back (Galois theory, crystal point groups, etc), but not enough mathematics is developed to make them worthwhile (his stated goal is something like showing off algebra as a modern and up-to-date subject, but he doesn't do enough group and field theory to introduce anything beyond a short historical sketch).
 I can't stand this book: he spends so much time doing computational examples that he hardly gets around to the algebra!
-Very slow to start (like the course itself).
 Worth buying?
 No. (Also, it's overly expensive.)
 The library has copies if you feel you need it.
 (512 G16)
  * Charles Pinter, _A Book of Abstract Algebra_.
 This is the book that 320 *should* be using.
 Very readable, lots of interesting exercises (both applications, if you're into that kind of thing, and pure mathematics: the proof of the structure theorem for abelian groups is left as a structured set of exercises, for example).
 Also very cheap.
 Buy this book.
 (512 P65)